Nathaniel Virgo

 Research Interests

-My DPhil work explored the effect of physical constraints, such as the second law of thermodynamics and a limited energy supply, on complex physical systems such as organisms and ecosystems.
+My work explores the effect of physical constraints, such as the second law of thermodynamics and a limited energy supply, on complex physical systems such as organisms and ecosystems.

 In particular I'm interested in how lifelike properties can arise in non-living systems, and what this can tell us about biology.